jacobprall/CrossWords/readme.md

 # AcrossWords
-AcrossWords is a variation on the classic Cross Words.
+AcrossWords is a variation on the classic Cross Words game.
 Players are provided with a clue and a limited amount of time to fill out as many words as they can.

 ## Some Key Features
 * BCRYPT and JWT aided user authentication